CHAPTER THREE

 Jo Morgan felt like she was back at her old precinct, dealing with an interrogation.
 But instead of being the one asking the questions, she was under the gun.
 The stiff looking paralegal, Ms. Krebs, whose tightly coiled hair was the color of mud asked a series of questions.
 The woman had droned on for what seemed like hours about her legal status.
 Still, if this meant she could spend another hundred years enjoying life with Henry and her extended family it was worth it.

 She allowed herself a tiny smile.
-No doubt Henry was quietly waiting in the Guest lounge drinking fresh coffee, eating a freshly baked scone and reading a book of poetry - probably Keats.
+No doubt Henry was quietly waiting in the Guest lounge drinking fresh coffee, eating a delicious scone and reading a book of poetry - probably Keats.
 Trust her husband to read a book rather than use a tablet.
 There were some habits he would never give up.

 “Now, Ms. Morgan, we just need to clear up a few things.
 Your husband was killed in freak car accident?”